 *Shinjuku (新宿) – Tokyo’s largest neighborhood, comprised of numerous other neighborhoods.
 Near Harajuku, Yoyogi Park, home of Meiji Jingu Shrine, one of the most famous in Tokyo, great nightlife district and where the locals go when they “Go Out”.
 Kabuki-cho, Tokyo’s red light district, and Shinjuku Nichome which is Tokyo’s gay bar district.
 The Tokyo Metropolitan Government Building has a free observation deck that offers an amazing view of the city!

-Takadanobaba (高田馬場) – Near Shinjuku, this university neighborhood is mostly full of students and business men and women.
+Takadanobaba (高田馬場) – Near Shinjuku, this university neighborhood is mostly full of students, businessmen, and women.
 Astroboy, which is one of the first Japanese cartoon characters to become popular overseas, was “from” Takadanobaba.
-Most everything here is very inexpensive, since the patrons are primarily young students without jobs.
+Most everything here is very inexpensive since the patrons are primarily young students without jobs.

-Toranomon (虎ノ門) – A blend of traditional buildings, shrines, and temples, juxtaposed against modern day skyscraper means that Toranomon is a very interesting neighborhood to explore in Tokyo, especially for fans of unique architecture and the evolution of traditional cities into modern metropolises.
+Toranomon (虎ノ門) – A blend of traditional buildings, shrines, and temples, juxtaposed against modern-day skyscrapers means that Toranomon is a very interesting neighborhood to explore in Tokyo, especially for fans of unique architecture and the evolution of traditional cities into modern metropolises.

 *Tsukiji [Market] (築地市場) – If the fish in your sushi came from Japan, chances are it passed through Tsukiji fish markets in Tokyo.
 This market sells hundreds of millions of fish each year and is one of the largest employers in Tokyo.
-While obviously this district smells strongly of fish, it’s one of the best places to get inexpensive, and unbelievably fresh sushi in all of Japan.
-Some restaurants post that the fish they make into sushi was swimming in the ocean only an hour before it arrives on patrons plates!
-Sushi restaurants here usually open very early, around 5am, and close around noon, after lunch.
+While obviously, this district smells strongly of fish, it’s one of the best places to get inexpensive, and unbelievably fresh sushi in all of Japan.
+Some restaurants post that the fish they make into sushi is swimming in the ocean only an hour before it arrives on patrons’ plates!
+Sushi restaurants here usually open very early, around 5 a.m., and close around noon, after lunch.

-*Ueno (上野) – Traditional district, aka “Old Tokyo”, has the largest park in Tokyo called Ueno Park (great place to see cherry blossoms), Tokyo National Museum, Ueno Zoo, Imperial Palace’s Demon Gate, and more.
-The area is considered cursed by some, and an unlucky place to be because of the demon gate, and because the land was taken from a temple by the imperial family, and because it is in an “unlucky” position relative to the Edo Castle since it is off to the castle’ northeast.
+*Ueno (上野) – Traditional district, aka “Old Tokyo,” has the largest park in Tokyo called Ueno Park (a great place to see cherry blossoms), Tokyo National Museum, Ueno Zoo, Imperial Palace’s Demon Gate, and more.
+The area is considered cursed by some, and an unlucky place to be because of the demon gate, because the land was taken from a temple by the imperial family, and because it is in an “unlucky” position relative to the Edo Castle since it is off to the castle’ northeast.
 This has caused rent in the area to become the lowest in all of Tokyo, because of local superstitions.
-Despite this, it is a beautiful, popular place to visit and is home to thousands of trees like Ginko trees, Sakura (cherry blossom trees), and also has a large lake full of koi fish, lotus flowers, and beautiful native birds.
+Despite this, it is a beautiful, popular place to visit and is home to thousands of trees like Ginko trees, and Sakura (cherry blossom trees).
+And also has a large lake full of koi fish, lotus flowers, and beautiful native birds.

-Yoyogi (代々木) – Located between Shinjuku and Shibuya, Yoyogi park was home of the 1964 Tokyo Olypics opening ceremony, and where the first aircraft in Japan was flown.
+Yoyogi (代々木) – Located between Shinjuku and Shibuya, Yoyogi Park was home to the 1964 Tokyo Olympics opening ceremony, and where the first aircraft in Japan was flown.
 A lot of random stuff happens here, like dance practices, athletic events, cooking demonstrations, club meetings, and other random stuff.